Analysis of an Audit

 We develop our audit plan using an approach based on assessments of risk and opportunities for improvement.

-We focus audit efforts on the activities identified through a preliminary survey that we believe have the greatest probability for needing improvement and/or the most significant consequences if proper execution does not occur.
+We focus audit efforts on the activities identified through a preliminary survey that we believe have the greatest probability for improvement and/or the most significant consequences if proper execution does not occur.

 Auditing identifies where and how improvements can be made; therefore, audit reports are written on an exception basis.
 Stated another way, we typically do not continue audits if the program appears to function as intended; our resources are more impact-driven if we focus on areas for improvement.

-We focus audit efforts on the activities identified through a preliminary survey that we believe have the greatest probability for needing improvement and/or the most significant consequences if proper execution does not occur.
+We focus audit efforts on the activities identified through a preliminary survey that we believe have the greatest probability for improvement and/or the most significant consequences if proper execution does not occur.

 Auditing identifies where and how improvements can be made; therefore, audit reports are written on an exception basis.
 Stated another way, we typically do not continue audits if the program appears to function as intended; our resources are more impact-driven if we focus on areas for improvement.